By Gayle Vehar on | No Comments

-One of the greatest things about using Lightroom to edit is the ability to apply the same settings from one photo to several others with the same lighting and exposure!
+One of the greatest things about using Lightroom to edit is the ability to apply the same settings from one photo to several others photos with the same lighting and exposure!
 This means that you can quickly and efficiently edit a session with just the click of a button.

-- Highlight the image that you just finished editing.
+Highlight the image that you just finished editing.

-Amy shared some wonderful tips about batch editing in this video.
-Watch her batch edit photos from a session to see these tools in use!
+Amy shared some fantastic tips about Lightroom batch processing in this video.
+Watch her batch edit photos from a session to see these tools in action!

 Do you have any questions or comments about Batch Editing in Lightroom?
 Leave us a comment below - we would love to hear from you!
 And PLEASE SHARE this tutorial using the social sharing buttons (we really appreciate it)!

 Hi!!
 I am Gayle.
 I am a wife to my handsome husband and mom to 4 beautiful kids.
 In my spare time, I am a photographer and blogger at Mom and Camera.
 I have a passion for sharing my love of photography with others.
 I teach local photography classes and regularly share photography tips and tricks on my blog.
 I hang out there a lot—I’d love you to stop by and visit!